The title of this episode is Scholasticism

 Anselm was warmly received by the pope, who threatened William with excommunication and pronounced a curse on any layman who thought, as William had, that he could invest a bishop with spiritual authority.
 The papal curse went further, to anyone who accepted such a false investiture.

 In early Aug of 1100, while hunting in the New Forest, the Red King was killed by an arrow.
 No one knows whether it was shot by a hunter or assassin.
-There was little mourning for a king nearly everyone had been waiting for to drop dead.
+There was little mourning for a king nearly everyone had been hoping would drop dead.
 They would not have been surprised if a bolt of lightning had slain him.

 But this isn’t the end of Anselm’s monarch problems.
 When William II died, his younger brother, Henry I took the throne.
-Henry was generally a good king who did much to root out the worst of the corruption of the court.
+Henry was generally a good king who did much to root out the worst of the corruption of court.
 He reconciled the clergy by recalling Anselm from exile, but renewed the investiture controversy.
-He appointed bishops & abbots, & demanded Anselm consecrate them.
-Anselm refused, again & again.
+He appointed bishops and abbots, and demanded Anselm consecrate them.
+Anselm refused, time and again.
 So, he was sent into a 2nd exile.
-The queen had an extraordinary devotion to Anselm & tried to mediate between him and her husband.
-She urged Anselm to return even if it meant he compromise a bit & grant Henry a measure of power to have a hand in appointing clergy.
+The queen had an extraordinary devotion to Anselm and tried to mediate between him and her husband.
+She urged Anselm to return even if it meant he compromise a bit and grant Henry a measure of power to have a hand in appointing clergy.
 She reminded Anselm that the Apostle Paul circumcised Timothy as a compromise measure.

 Anselm returned to England in triumph, and was received by the queen at the head of the monks and the clergy.
 At a council held at Westminster in 1107, the king formally relinquished the privilege of investiture.
 During the last years of his life, Anselm enjoyed the friendship and respect of the king, and during Henry’s absence on the Continent in 1108, he was entrusted with the regency and the care of the royal family.

 He died in 1109.
-His impact on the Archbishopric was so great, the seat wasn’t filled for another 5 years.
+His impact on the Archbishopric was so great, the seat wasn’t filled for five years.